lucasrosa/reactnd-readable/README.md

+## Readable project
+ Readable is a content and comment web app.
+Users will are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users are also be able to edit and delete posts and comments.

 ## Requirements
 ### Back-end server
 This App requires the Back-end server to be running on the same machine on http://localhost:3001/ .